6 Things to Know About Loan Contingencies When Buying a Home

 In a real estate transaction, a contingency is a legal provision that makes finalizing a property sale conditional on the terms of a designated contingency clause.
 Contingencies are listed in the purchase agreement — a legally binding contract between buyer and seller that lays out a timeline and expectation framework for the property sale.

 In order to execute the final deed transfer, the buyer and seller are contractually obliged to meet any contingent requirements.
-We’ve listed the five most common contingencies listed in property purchase agreements:
+In addition to loan contingencies, the other most common contingencies listed in property purchase agreements are:

 Loan contingencies are a type of contingency used by buyers who plan to purchase a home on a mortgage.
 A standard loan contingency declares that the buyer is not contractually bound to the property sale if they are unable to secure mortgage financing by a specified date.
 If the loan contingency is invoked, it provides the buyer with a contractual avenue to back out of the sale or apply to a different financing institution.
 Loan contingencies are usually included if the buyer is seeking financing for one of the following loan types: